en0/hdcode-presentation/tt-presentation.md

 > The distance from the hardware at which some behavior resides.

-## But, I don't like this definition.
-It's missing something...
+## I'm not fond of this definition.
+It's missing something.

 ---